nicolasdao/webfunc/README.md

 Easy isn't it!?

-## Configuring Your Mini Web Server - webconfig.json
+## Configuring The HTTP Handler - webconfig.json
 #### CORS
 This is the main 'raison d'être' of this project.
 Out-of-the box, Google Cloud Functions does not support easy configuration for CORS when triggered through HTTP (at least as of July 2017).
 Webfunc provides an easy to configure CORS through its _**webconfig.json**_ file.